Chinese coast guard involved in most South China Sea clashes: research

 HONG KONG Increasingly assertive action by China's coast guard ships in the South China Sea risks destabilizing the region, according to the authors of new research tracking maritime law enforcement incidents across the vital trade route.

-While the risks of full-blown naval conflict dominates strategic fears over the disputed waterway, the danger of incidents involving coast guards should not be underestimated, said Bonnie Glaser, a regional security expert at Washington's Center for Strategic and International Studies think-tank.
+While the risks of full-blown naval conflict dominates strategic fears over the disputed waterway, the danger of incidents involving coast guards should not be underestimated, said Bonnie Glaser, a regional security expert at Washington's Center for Strategic and International Studies think tank.

+China claims much of the South China Sea, which carries the bulk of Northeast Asia's trade with the rest of the world.
+Vietnam, the Philippines, Malaysia, Brunei and Taiwan also have claims.

-CSIS researchers have detailed some 45 clashes and standoffs in the South China Sea since 2010 in a survey due to be published week on its ChinaPower website and seen by Reuters.
+CSIS researchers have detailed some 45 clashes and standoffs in the South China Sea since 2010 in a survey published on its ChinaPower website on Wednesday. (here)

 While the research includes clashes between a variety of regional states and types of vessels, the actions of China's coast guard dominates the picture.
 China's coast guard has been involved in 30 of the cases logged, two-thirds of the total.
 Four other incidents involved a Chinese naval vessel operating in a law enforcement capacity.